visit-dav/visit/src/doc/tutorials/MakingMovies.rst

    Setting the movie format and resolution.

-8. It is possible to specify the range of time states to use for the movie, as well as specify a stride if you have too many time states saved.
-The wizard will automatically set the range of time states.
-We will use all the time states and a stride of one, so we can use the default values.
+8. It is possible to specify the range of time-states to use for the movie, as well as specify a stride if you have too many time-states saved.
+The wizard will automatically set the range of time-states.
+We will use all the time-states and a stride of one, so we can use the default values.
 9. Click *Next*.

 .. figure:: images/MakingMovies-Encoding3.png